 At the heart of ethical hunting is the recognition that we need to have the conversation around how we hunt and why it matters.

 In-person hunter training includes the in-field element where student hunters are taught 3 keys things.
 They are taught to ask themselves: is the situation and shot safe?
 Is the situation and shot legal?
 Is the situation and shot responsible and ethical?
-It is this third question that brings some degree of debate amongst hunters and can lead to bad publicity for the tradition and ultimately misconceptions about what hunting is all about.
+It is this third question that brings some degree of debate amongst hunters.
+Results can lead to bad publicity for the tradition and ultimately misconceptions about what hunting is all about.

 Here are some key aspects of ethical hunting that every hunter should be aware of and adhere to.